Eric3337/Card-Game-Project/README.md

 - Create an account with username "User2", you will get a log that says "Added user: User2 to list of accounts. at (Day Month Time Timezone 2024)".
 - Select Leaderboard to log the following:
-"List of accounts used for ordering accounts by win loss ratio. at (Day Month Time Timezone 2024)"
+"List of accounts used for ordering accounts by win loss ratio at (Day Month Time Timezone 2024)"